RamyaChinnadurai/100DaysOfCode/README.md

 Twitter Dynamic Name Generator.
 Name updated dynamically with the followers count.
 Updated for every one minute.

 # Day 4
 FLAMES - The most popular relationship calculator among youngsters.
 FLAMES for Friends, Love, Affectionate, Marriage, Enemy and Sisters.
+Finised UI.

 # Day 5
+FLAMES - Completed the functionality.

+# Day 6
 MOCHA Testing - Written test cases using mocha test framework for nodejs.

-# Day 6
+# Day 7
 TAILWIND CSS - Learning tailwind css by watching tutorial @traversymedia

+# Day 8
+DELETE Operator - Written an article how delete operator can be used and it can be your super saver.